Our Top Three Spin Bikes

 An Important Note: The Difference Between Exercise Bikes and Spin Bikes

 Also, Spin bikes themselves are unique because of their large, heavy flywheel.
 This is what helps them stand out against other indoor cycles because it allows a Spin bike to mimic the experience of riding your bike in the great outdoors, rather than in an indoor, controlled environment.
 And that’s what helps you move through a higher intensity workout that builds stamina and strength.
+There’s no question you can still earn the burn with an upright, stationary bike, but if what you’re wanting is a Peloton-like class with the ups and downs of energetic cycling, my advice is to seek out the words “spin.”

 WHY YOU SHOULD CYCLE

 Good for developing fitness and burning fat, cycling is a low impact form of exercise which means it’s much easier on your joints than running.
 That’s good news if you are a little on the heavy side or you have any pre-existing foot, ankle, knee, hip, or even lower back problems.
 When you run, your feet hit the ground with a force equal to about eight times your bodyweight.
-That’s a lot of stress if you weigh 140lbs., and could lead to serious injury if you tip the scales at closer to 200lbs.
+That’s a lot of stress if you weigh 140lbs. and could lead to serious injury if you tip the scales at closer to 200lbs.

 HOW CAN I MAKE CYCLING SAFER?